-K-DTF means the daily value of transactions that a CIF enters through dealing on own account or the execution of orders on behalf of clients in its own name, excluding the value of orders that a CIF handles for clients through the R&T of client orders and through the execution of orders on behalf of clients which are already considered in the scope of Clients Orders Handled.
-No similar risk was captured under the old regime, CRR.
-DTF aims to capture the operational risks from an CIF's daily trading flow.
-The Company is exposed to DTF due to the fact that it executes its trades on a principal basis (i.e. dealing on own account).
+K-DTF means the daily value of transactions that an investment firm enters through dealing on own account or the execution of orders on behalf of clients in its own name.
+No similar risk was captured under the previously applicable, CRR regime.
+DTF aims to capture the Operational risks from an investment firm's daily trading flow.
+The Company is exposed to DTF due to the fact that it executes its clients' trades on a principal basis (i.e. through dealing on own account).